3 pretty scenes from Lisbon & a custom sign: 'Photo opportunities on tram 28 Lisbon'

 White neoclassical style building of Portugal's Parliament

-Assembly of the Republic: Portugal’s Parliament building in neoclassical style.
-It’s a magnificent building and a nice area to walk.
+Assembly of the Republic is the Portugal’s Parliament building in neoclassical style.
+It’s a magnificent building and a nice area to walk and take pictures of.

 So, as you can see, you will have plenty of places for photo opportunities along tram 28 route.
 There are many more photo opportunities, but the covered here are the top ones.